zzxjl1/pywhispercpp/README.md

 WHISPER_OPENVINO=1 uv add git+https://github.com/absadiki/pywhispercpp --no-cache --force-reinstall
 ```

-Note that the toolkitfor Ubuntu22 works on Ubuntu24
+Note that the toolkit for Ubuntu22 works on Ubuntu24

 ** __Feel free to update this list and submit a PR if you tested the package on other backends.__